searchspring/shapeup-scheduler/README.md

 Simple resourcing app that fits the criteria of the ShapeUp Methodology from the folks at Basecamp.  https://basecamp.com/shapeup

-This tool runs as a webapp locally and allows you to schedule humans onto bets.
+This tool runs as a webapp and allows you to schedule humans onto bets.

 There are three types of bet, Small (2 week), Medium (4 week), Large (6 week).